SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-cf-build-deploy-application/README.md

 1.2.
 Provide a receiver mail address in the **Alert Notification** service configuration file *alert-notif.json* which you can find in the **config** directory.

+> **Hint** - You can also create a *alert-notif-private.json* file or rename the existing file, so your details are not being committed to GitHub.

 [<img src="./images/DEPL_EmailNotifSrv.png" width="500"/>](./images/DEPL_EmailNotifSrv.png?raw=true)

 1.3.
-From the *deploy/cf* directory please execute the following npm scripts to create unique catalog IDs and credentials for your service broker instance.
+From the *deploy/cf* directory please run the following npm scripts to create unique catalog IDs and credentials for your service broker instance.

 ```sh
 npx --yes -p @sap/sbf hash-broker-password -b